documentationfor yFiles for HTML 3.0.0.1

 Snap line in the center of a node

-These snap lines appear at the borders and centers of nodes and make it easy to align centers or a particular border of several nodes when moving or resizing them.
-Labels will also snap to those snap lines for label models that allow free movement.
+These snap lines appear at the borders and centers of nodes.
+They make it easy to align the centers or a specific border of several nodes when moving or resizing them.
+Labels will also snap to these snap lines for label models that allow free movement.

-Snap line showing a matching width and height with other nodes.
+Snap reference showing a matching width and height with other nodes.

 interaction snapping size

-These snap lines appear during resizing nodes when the width or height of the resized node matches the width or height of another node.
+These snap references appear while resizing nodes when the width or height of the resized node matches the width or height of another node.

 Same distance snap lines

-Snapping a node so that is has the same distance as the other two
+Snapping a node so that it has the same distance as the other two

 Snapping a node between two nodes so that it has the same distance to both of them

-These are snap lines that appear when moving nodes to indicate that the distance between the moved node and an adjacent node matches the distance between two other nodes on the same line.
-This provides an easy way to create graphs that look regular without having to configure a grid.
+These snap lines appear when moving nodes.
+They indicate that the distance between the moved node and an adjacent node matches the distance between two other nodes on the same line.
+This makes it easier to create graphs that look regular without configuring a grid.

 Grid snapping